jaanga/jaanga.github.io/cookbook-html/templates/hamburger-menu/readme.md

 #### Style

-The style of this template is minimal, hardline, utilitarian.
+The style of this template is minimal, hardline, simple and utilitarian.
 It is designed to be used by - and to look familiar - people who code.

 ### Vision